 The Scheduled Maintenance 5-Year Plan includes projects, dollar amounts, and time frames for preventive and scheduled maintenance projects anticipated by each community college district.
 In addition, districts submit individual project proposals identifying the scope and justification for each project.
 Some of the more common types of projects are, in category priority order: replacement or repair of roof, utility, or mechanical systems; replacement of doors, windows, floors, ceilings and hardware; exterior/interior refurbishing; infrastructure repairs and land erosion control; and resurfacing of tennis courts, swimming pools, walkways, running tracks and roadways.

-Matching Funds - Fiscal Year 2015-16
+Matching Funds - Fiscal Year 2017-18

-The 2015-16 Budget Act does not require districts to match the state's contribution for scheduled maintenance, architectural barrier removal, hazardous substance, and seismic retrofit.
-The district match must be from local funds as the Chancellor's Office will not accept matching funds from other state programs.
+The 2017-18 Budget Act does not require districts to match the state's contribution for scheduled maintenance, architectural barrier removal, hazardous substance, seismic retrofit, and water conservation.

 Scheduled Maintenance 5-Year Plan